Boa Esporte Clube: Stadium

 The club plays their home games at Estádio Municipal Prefeito Luiz Dilzon de Melo, commonly known as Melão.
 The stadium is located in Varginha, and has a maximum capacity of 27,000 people.

 As Ituiutaba Esporte Clube, the club played their home games at Estádio da Fazendinha, located in Ituiutaba.
 The stadium has a maximum capacity of 3,840 people.

+Upon returning to Ituiutaba, Boa Esporte began playing its home games at the Estádio Municipal Júlia do Prado.
+The team also used the Estádio Coleto de Paula, home of its neighbor Associação Esportiva Ituiutabana.